archlens/ArchLens/README.md

     "saveLocation": "./diagrams/", # Location to store generated diagrams }
 ```
-In this mt-config file, the dependency count would be gone.
+In this ArchLens config file, the dependency count would be gone.
 This setting is applied to all of the views.

 ## Ignore packages
 In addition to selecting which packages you want in your diagram, you can also select which packages you want removed from your diagram.